Subscribie/subscribie/README.md

 export FLASK_DEBUG=1
 flask db upgrade
 flask initdb # (recommended- gives you some example data)
+# Note if using rye (no longer maintained) use:
+# rye sync --features test # to install test requirements
 ```

 The database file is called `data.db`.
 Note,